ASIC grants class order exemption with regulatory framework for stablecoins on the horizon 10 min read

 Australia's regulatory landscape

 Australia's move to clarify its regulatory framework sits in the context of this growing global market and rise in US institutional issuance.
-Regulatory clarity is coming in three forms:
+Regulatory clarity is coming in two main forms:

 - a new class order for stablecoin intermediaries.